myarotskaya/architecture-center/docs/data/concepts/non-relational-data.md

 ![Example of time series data](./images/time-series.png)

 Although the records written to a time series database are generally small, there are often a large number of records, and total data size can grow rapidly.
-Time series data stores also handle out of order and late-arriving data, automatic indexing of data points, and optimized querying for queries described in terms of windows of time.
+Time series data stores also handle out-of-order and late-arriving data, automatic indexing of data points, and optimizations for queries described in terms of windows of time.
 This last feature enables queries to run across millions of data points and multiple data streams quickly, in order to support time series visualizations, which is a common way that time series data is consumed.

+For more information, see [Time series solutions](../scenarios/time-series)

 Relevant Azure service:
 - [Azure Time Series Insights](https://azure.microsoft.com/services/time-series-insights/)
 - [OpenTSDB with HBase on HDInsight](/azure/hdinsight/hdinsight-hbase-overview)

 ## Object data stores
 Object data stores are optimized for storing and retrieving large binary objects or blobs such as images, text files, video and audio streams, large application data objects and documents, and virtual machine disk images.
-Objects are composed of the stored data, some metadata, and a unique ID for accessing the object.
+An object consists of the stored data, some metadata, and a unique ID for accessing the object.
 Object stores are designed to support files that are individually very large, as well provide large amounts of total storage to manage all files.

 ![Example of object data](./images/object.png)